xyngular/py-xcon/docs/index.md

 ---
 ## Getting Started

+???+ warning "Docs not finished and are out of date!"
+    This is pre-release software, based on another code base and the docs have not yet been completely finished/changed to accommodate the changes made to clean aspects of it.

+    This wil lbe fixed over the next few weeks to a month.

+    For now, if you see refrences/names to things that don't exist or have slightly different names in code, just beware of the situation.

+    Thank you for your support while the code base transitions to being open-source!

 This read me is split into several sections.

 The first is a quick reference on specific environmental variables, and basic use